• Ebook

 A stack of three gluten-free blueberry scones shown from the side so you can see the soft and flaky texture of the scone dotted with many juicy blueberries!

-Only 10 ingredients are needed to make these irresistible gluten-free scones from scratch.
-I’ve also included alternatives and suggestions to make this a vegan and dairy-free scone recipe, too.
+Only 10 ingredients are needed to make these irresistible gluten-free blueberry scones from scratch.
+I've also included tested alternatives to make this recipe vegan and dairy-free.

 The 10 ingredients you need to make these gluten free scones measured out and ready for baking!